alxmassy/fintel/README.md

 ## Overview

-Fintel is a proof-of-concept machine learning system designed to predict short-term stock price movements (Up, Down, or Neutral) for a single stock (Apple - AAPL) by leveraging both historical price data and recent news sentiment.
-Beyond just a prediction, Fintel aims to provide AI-driven "advice" that explains the rationale behind its forecast, primarily based on the most influential features identified by the model, including news sentiment.
+Fintel is a proof-of-concept machine learning system designed to predict short-term stock price movements (Up, Down, or Neutral) by leveraging both historical price data and recent news sentiment.

-This project serves as a comprehensive demonstration of key Machine Learning (ML), Natural Language Processing (NLP), and MLOps (Machine Learning Operations) concepts, from data acquisition and feature engineering to model training, explainability, and a user-friendly web interface.

 ## Features